solkimicreb/react-stax/examples/docs/src/pages/routing/intro/content.md

       <SettingsPage page="settings" />
     </Router>
   </div>
+);
 ```

 <div id="links-demo"></div>

-In the simplest case the url pathname is replaced with the Link's `to` prop on click and the Routers update to match with the new pathname.
+In the simplest case the url pathname is replaced with the Link's `to` prop on click and the Router updates to match with the new pathname.

 ## Programmatic routing